daniel-e/papr/README.md

 # Papr

-Papr is a command line tool to manage and quickyl access scientific papers from the command line.
+Papr is a tool to manage and quickyl access scientific papers from the command line.

 **Features**